linkzenic/Zelda64Recomp-Fork/README.md

   config/
 ```

-This is intentional.
-Android scoped storage makes app-private files difficult for users to manage, so this fork keeps the important user-facing folders in a normal device storage location.
-That makes it easier to add mods, copy saves, back up configs, and troubleshoot files without root access.

 On first launch, Android may ask for storage access.
 Grant it so the app can create and manage `/sdcard/Zelda64`.

 ## Mods